perfwatcher/collectm/doc/new_release.txt.md

 Copy/paste the last changes from the ChangeLog file.
 Replace the dashs with stars (markdown syntax)

+Upload the installer so it can be available on https://github.com/perfwatcher/collectm/releases/latest

 ### On the Mailing-list

 Send to perfwatcher@lists.perfwatcher.org a mail like this :